-AXA Wealth Europe was incorporated on 24 May 2016.
-ORS Total Revenues net of reinsurance amount to € 125.3 million.
-IDICAT Total operating income amounts to $\in$ -6.1 millions.
+ACTIVITY INDICATORS AXA Wealth Europe was incorporated on 24 May 2016.
+Total Revenues net of reinsurance amount to € 318.9 million.
+Total operating income amounts to € -4.5 million.
 The loss is primarily driven by material investments during the startup phase.
-ACTIVITY INDICATORS Total net income amounts to € -4.5 million attributable to the negative operating income, which is partially offset by the positive impact of the tax integration with the Luxembourg AXA companies.
-4 The General Meeting decided to allocate this negative result to retained earnings.
-SYSTEM OF GOVERNANCE The system of governance organized by the Board of Directors is supported by 3 committees: the executive committee chaired by the CEO, the audit committee and the remuneration committee.
-GOVE In addition, dedicated committees and key functions (compliance, risk management, audit & actuarial functions) are supporting the governance of the company: LEM OF the ARC committee including notably the CEO (Chairman), the Actuarial Function Holder, the CCO, the Internal Auditor, the CISO and the CRO.
-ISYS
+Total net income amounts to € -3.4 million attributable to the negative operating income, which is partially offset by the positive impact of the tax integration with the Luxembourg AXA companies.
+The General Meeting decided to allocate this negative result to retained earnings.
+ISYSTEM OF GOVERNANCE The system of governance organized by the Board of Directors is supported by 3 committees: the executive committee chaired by the CEO, the audit committee and the remuneration committee.
+In addition, dedicated committees and key functions (compliance, risk management, audit &amp; actuarial functions) are supporting the governance of the company: the ARC committee including notably the CEO (Chairman), the CFO, the Actuarial Function Holder, the CCO, the Internal Auditor, the CISO and the CRO.

-&lt;sup>1 Refer to section B3 : Executive Committee - ARC Committee for further details (page 29)
+&lt;sup>1 Refer to section B3 : Executive Committee - ARC Committee for further details (page 28)

-This section describes the elements of the risk profile and the process that allows following and monitoring this risk profile.
+RISK PROFILE This section describes the elements of the risk profile and the process that allows following and monitoring this risk profile.
 The cartography of risks is defined by AXA Group and is followed by AXA Wealth Europe.
 Financial and insurance risks are assessed on the basis of the Standard Formula which is globally in adequacy with the risk profile of AXA Wealth Europe.

-The main items concerning the risk profile of AXA Wealth Europe are :

-Risks relating to the scope and nature of our business, the products we offer and our operations

-Insurance risks for Life and Saving businesses are covered through three major processes:

-- risks controls on new product via the local Product Approval Process framework; - optimization of reinsurance strategies in order to cap AXA Wealth Europe's peak exposures, thereby protecting its solvency by reducing volatility; - reviewing technical provisions.

-Risks relating to the financial markets and financial position

-Market risk for AXA Wealth Europe is limited in two ways:

-- Appetite for unit linked contracts, for which market risk is borne by the clients - Financial reinsurance with AXA France for guaranteed rate contracts

-Risks relating to the Operational losses

-■ An update regarding the operational losses is presented each quarter to the Audit Committee.
+The main items concerning the risk profile of AXA Wealth Europe are : Risks relating to the scope and nature of our business, the products we offer and our operations Insurance risks for Life and Saving businesses are covered through four major processes: risks controls on new product via the local Product Approval Process framework; profitability metrics monitoring for New Business and In Force portfolio; optimization of reinsurance strategies in order to cap AXA Wealth Europe's peak exposures, thereby protecting its solvency by reducing volatility; reviewing technical provisions.
+RIS Risks relating to the financial markets and financial position Market risk for AXA Wealth Europe is limited in two ways: Appetite for unit linked contracts, for which market risk is borne by the clients Financial reinsurance with AXA France for guaranteed rate contracts Risks relating to the Operational losses An update regarding the operational losses is presented each quarter to the Audit Committee.
 Additionally, discussions in ExCom allow to define the priorities in terms of action plans to mitigate the operational risks of the company.
 Moreover, the solvency of AXA Wealth Europe is also monitored based on an alert level (local target capital) defined in accordance with the Group Risk Appetite framework (1 in 20 years normative shocks).